Gonduls/ing-sw-2022-longo-mole-negro/deliveries/CommunicationProtocol/Communication protocol.md

 This message has no responses.

-### 1.21.
-RemoveCoin
+### 1.22 NoEntry

-This message is sent from the server to all clients in a room when a coin is taken from a player.
+This message is sent from the server to all clients when a no entry token is put or removed from an island.
 #### Arguments

- - player: the username of the player that loses the coin
+- islandIndex: the island where the token has to be put
+- add: if true it's a "put" action, else it's a "remove" action.
 #### Possible responses

 This message has no responses.

+### 1.23 NotifyCharacterCard
+This message is sent from the server to all clients when Character Card is activated.
+#### Arguments
+- card: the card's id.

+#### Possible responses

+This message has no responses.

+### 1.24 PayPrice
+This message is sent from the server to all clients a player pays the price for a card.
+#### Arguments
+- amount: the number of coins paid
+- player: the id of the player

+#### Possible responses

+This message has no responses.

-### 1.22.
+### 1.25.
 ChangePhase

 This message is sent from the server to all clients in a room when the phase changes.